 You can also add sensors to a system if you manually toggle on and off sensor auto discovery.
 Sensor auto discovery differs from the sensor discovery wizard in a few ways.
 First and foremost, you have to manually turn sensor auto discovery on and off.
-Under normal operating conditions, sensor auto discovery should be turned OFF.
-If you do not turn sensor auto discovery off, the WiNG-MGR will continue to attempt to locate new sensors - this can contaminate your list of active sensors with sensors that do not actually exist.
-If you choose to use sensor auto discovery, it is on by default when a WiNG-MGR ships from the factory.
-Make sure you toggle it off when you are done and click the Save Changes button to effect the change.
+Under normal operating conditions and by default, sensor auto discovery is turned OFF.
+If you do not turn off sensor auto discovery, the WiNG-MGR will continue to attempt to locate new sensors - this can contaminate your list of active sensors with sensors that do not actually exist.
+If you choose to use sensor auto discovery, make sure you toggle it off when you are done and click the Save Changes button to effect the change.